Lenten Study “In This Together”

 The Men’s Group wanted to share the fun and now all are invited!

-Wednesday Learning Circle (Room 16) – Wednesdays at 11 am
+Thursday Learning Circle (Room 16) – Thursdays at 11 am

 Lessons are standalone, no prep or prior experience necessary, all are welcome!